 |3||Pursuing Goal-Directed, Programmatic Research on Health-Related Behavioral Interventions|

 |6||Planning and Designing Late Phase II Studies|

 |8||Setting Your Sights on Clinically Important, Long-Term Goals: Phase III Trials and Beyond|

 |9||Fellows’ Plans for Applying and Disseminating Knowledge Gained in the Course (1/2 day)|

 The faculty are leading authorities in their fields with extensive clinical trial experience.
 They represent a range of specializations including psychology, behavioral medicine, psychosomatic medicine, gerontology, oncology, cardiovascular diseases, mental health, statistics, RCT methodology, and related areas.

-The core faculty include:
+The core faculty for the 2020 program include:

 - Walter Ambrosius, Ph.D.

 - Kenneth Freedland, Ph.D.